klahnakoski/mo-logs/README.md

 to make appropriate decisions about what to emit to the log.

-This logging module is additionally responsible for raising exceptions, collecting the trace and context, and then deducing if it must be logged, or if it can be ignored because something can handle it.
+This logging module is additionally responsible for raising exceptions, collecting the trace and severity, and then deducing if it must be logged, or if it can be ignored because something can handle it.